floyduww/MeaterBlockMQTT/README.md

 copy config_default.ini to config.ini
-in config.ini change <MQTT_HOSTNAME> to the IP or FQDN of your MQTT server build the protobuf library file
+in config.ini change <MQTT_HOSTNAME> to the IP or FQDN of your MQTT server build the protobuf library file(must be done each time you update from github):
 ```
 protoc -I=protobuf --python_out=protobuf meater_block.proto